mavlink/mavlink-devguide/en/services/camera_def.md

 # Camera Definition File

-A GCS will build a Camera Controller UI for image and video capture and video streaming using information provided by the [CAMERA\_INFORMATION](../messages/common.md#CAMERA_INFORMATION) message.
+A GCS will build a Camera Controller UI for image capture, video capture and video streaming using information provided by the [CAMERA\_INFORMATION](../messages/common.md#CAMERA_INFORMATION) message.
 For very simple cameras, the information in the [CAMERA\_INFORMATION](../messages/common.md#CAMERA_INFORMATION) message itself is sufficient to construct the UI.
 For more advanced cameras (with settings and options) the information required to build the UI must be supplied in a *Camera Definition File* that is located at the URI specified in the message's `cam_definition_uri` field.